digime/digime-sdk-nodejs/README.md

 What service the data came from.
 E.g. Facebook.
 For a full list, please check out our developer docs [here](http://developers.digi.me/reference-objects).

 The `onFileError` callback function is triggered whenever we have failed to receive any data for the data file.
 By default, we try to fetch the data five times with exponential backoff before invoking the error callback.
+You can configure the retry options when you initiate the SDK.

 The error callback will be triggered with an object in the parameter.
 The object has the following properties:
     1. error - error object
     2. fileName - the filename which the objects reside in
     3. fileList - the list of all files that are to be returned